godotengine/godot-docs/reference/gdscript.rst

 null
 ^^^^

-null is a data type that contains no information, nothing assigned, and it's just empty.
-It can only be set to one value: ``null``.
+``null`` is an empty data type that contains no information and can not be assigned any other value.

 bool
 ^^^^